Tackling Idea Management and Implementation in 7 Steps

 Also, be sure to define how you measure progress towards your goals.
 Which metrics matter to you?
 These metrics will allow the innovation team to clearly show progress to key stakeholders and defend the program against any possible cost-cutting measures.

 Here's a hint—idea and innovation management software.
 Considering how much technology has taken over our world, you may as well take advantage of it, too.
-There are plenty of options for management software, so narrow down your choices by asking the following questions:
+There are plenty of options for innovation management software, so narrow down your choices by asking the following questions:

 The most important reason for identifying your stakeholders is that it allows you to recruit them into the team and learn what metrics interest them.
 Then, armed with those metrics, you are able to keep their support by showcasing the program's success, making it harder to be stopped by internal politics.